Skip to Main Content

 Citations provide the information necessary for readers to identify and retrieve each source you use.
 When you use someone else's words or ideas in your papers, you should create In-text citations within your paper and References Page (ASA) or References List (APA) citations at the end of the paper.
 Each In-text citation should lead to a References Page/List citation, and each References Page/List citation should come from an In-text citation.

-Write & Cite in American Sociological Association (ASA) Style
+Citing & Writing in American Sociological Association (ASA) Style

 Use the American Sociological Association's Quick Tips ASA Style Sheet for: